Changing-Look Active Galactic Nuclei in SDSS-V: Host-Galaxy Properties and Black-Hole Scaling Relations: Results and Discussion

 Next, we relax the assumption that the virial scaling factor $f$ for CL-AGNs is fixed at $1.12$ \citep[as suggested by][]{Woo15}.
 Instead, assuming that CL-AGNs, on average, follow the \KH\ \Msig\ relation for inactive galaxies, we infer the value of $f$ implied by our data.
 Figure \ref{fig:f_vs_sigma} shows the implied $f$ for each CL-AGN in our sample as a function of \sigs.
-The top panel shows $f$ for a virial product where the broad \ha\ emission line FWHM is used as a proxy for BLR velocity, while the bottom panel presents $f$ in the case where the proxy is taken to be the line dispersion, $\sigma$.
-Our fitting model yields $f_{\mathrm{FWHM}}=1.1\pm0.3$ when using FWHM, and $f_\sigma=3.6^{+1.1}_{-0.8}$ when using the line dispersion.
+The top panel shows $f$ for a virial product where the broad \ha\ emission-line FWHM is used as a proxy for BLR velocity, while the bottom panel presents $f$ in the case where the proxy is taken to be the line dispersion, $\sigma$.
+Our fitting model yields $f_{\mathrm{FWHM}}=1.1\pm0.3$ when using FWHM, and $f_\sigma=3.6^{+1.1}_{-0.9}$ when using the line dispersion.
 For comparison, the values reported by \citet{Woo15} are $f_{\mathrm{FWHM}}=1.12$ and $f_\sigma=4.47$, both of which are consistent with our results within the uncertainties.
+All inferred $f$ values for our CL-AGNs are listed in Table \ref{tab:quantities}.